open-resources/stats_bank/content/public/006.Inference for categorical data/Topic Outcome/Inference_for_a_single_proportion_modified_q6_1/Inference_for_a_single_proportion_modified_q6_1.md

       part3:
         ans1:
           value: True.
-The difference between the sample proportion and the population proportion is not significantly large.
+The difference between the sample proportion and the population proportion is significantly large.
-          feedback: Incorrect.
+          feedback: Correct.
         ans2:
           value: False.
-The difference between the sample proportion and the population proportion is significantly large.
+The difference between the sample proportion and the population proportion is not significantly large.
-          feedback: Correct!
+          feedback: Incorrect!
       part4:
         ans1:
           value: True.
 The sample is unusual as the proportion is significantly different